drashna/qmk_mkdocs/docs/tap_hold.md

 Normally, this would send a capital `X` (`SHIFT`+`x`), or, Mod + key.
 With `Ignore Mod Tap Interrupt` enabled, holding both keys are required for the `TAPPING_TERM` to register the hold action.
 A quick tap will output `ax` in this case, while a hold on both will still output capital `X` (`SHIFT`+`x`).

+!!! note
-?> __Note__: This only concerns modifiers and not layer switching keys.
+    This only concerns modifiers and not layer switching keys.

+!!! tip
-?> If you have `Permissive Hold` enabled, as well, this will modify how both work.
+    If you have `Permissive Hold` enabled, as well, this will modify how both work.
 The regular key has the modifier added if the first key is released first or if both keys are held longer than the `TAPPING_TERM`.

 For more granular control of this feature, you can add the following to your `config.h`: